Labour MP unleashes fresh allegations of misuse of taxpayer funds and incompetent staff

 "While we dispute the allegations he has made, Gaurav is a valued member of the team, and we want to make sure he is getting the support he needs," she said.
 Ardern did not address the specific allegations.

 Sharma said that in February last year he had an "underperforming staff member".
-He said he collected "hundreds" of pages of documentation to prove this.
+He said he collected "hundreds" of pages of documentation to prove this, but is yet to disclose any publicly.

 Instead of "listening" to his "concerns" about the staff member, Sharma claimed, people in the Labour Party tried to bring him "into disrepute" and rein him in.